 You’re welcome for this super helpful advice!

 In fact, studies have shown that while crib-related injuries are some of the most common problems for babies the vast majority are not serious.
-The ones that are serious mostly involve a child climbing out of a crib and falling onto the floor which is a completely different issue.
+The serious ones mostly involve a child climbing out of a crib and falling onto the floor which is a completely different issue.

 For stuck legs, you’re likely to end up with a little bruising.
 Of course, if your baby is starting to stand and even THINKING about climbing up the crib side then you need to think seriously about a solution that will either keep him in the crib or make the decision to move on to a real bed that is closer to the floor.